SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{DPO Algorithm}} Compared to the traditional RLHF framework, which relies on an explicit reward model and reinforcement learning, DPO provides a more stable and efficient end-to-end optimization path.
 The core idea of DPO is to directly transform the optimization objective on a preference dataset into a maximum likelihood estimation problem for the language model.
 Given a preference dataset $\mathcal{D} = \{(x^i, y_w^i, y_l^i)\}$ consisting of a prompt $x$, a winning code completion $y_w$, and a losing code completion $y_l$, the goal of DPO is to fine-tune the policy model $\pi_{\theta}$ to better rank human preferences.
 The DPO algorithm optimizes the model by minimizing the following loss function:

 \paragraph*{\uline{Training Details}}

 In the preference alignment stage using the DPO algorithm, the DPO parameter $\beta$ was set to 0.9, with an equivalent batch size of 64.
-The model was trained for one epoch with a maximum learning rate of 5e-5, a linear learning rate warmup of 48 steps, and a cosine learning rate decay scheduler.
-The maximum length for training data was 8192.
-For LoRA, the rank and alpha were set to 32 and 64, respectively, and the LoRA training modules included various modules within Self-Attention and the feed-forward networks.
-The training was conducted on 4 NVIDIA H800 80G PCIE GPUs using DeepSpeed ZeRO-2 and a CPU offloading strategy.
-The changes in Loss, Reward Accuracy, and Reward Margin during the training process are shown in Figure~\ref{fig:dpo-figures}.
+The model was trained for one epoch with a maximum learning rate of 1e-4, a linear learning rate warmup of 32 steps, and a cosine learning rate decay scheduler.
+The maximum length for each training data was 8192 tokens.
+For parameter-efficient fine-tuning, we employed the Low-Rank Adaptation (LoRA) technique~\cite{hu2022lora}.
+The LoRA $rank$ was set to 32 and the scaling factor $alpha$ was set to 64.
+The training was conducted on 4 NVIDIA H800 80G PCIE GPUs, leveraging the TRL framework\footnote{https://github.com/huggingface/trl} (version 0.17.0) in conjunction with DeepSpeed ZeRO-2~\cite{ZeRO} (with a CPU offloading strategy) and gradient checkpointing.
+The changes in Loss, Reward Accuracy, and Reward Margin during the training process are shown in \textbf{Figure~\ref{fig:dpo-figures}}.
 The alignment process lasted for 400 steps within 24 hours, and it can be observed that the Training Loss decreased relatively steadily, while the Reward Accuracy and Reward Margin increased and then remained relatively stable.
+Checkpoints are recorded every 100 steps and only the best checkpoint will be retained.